Limit of Visits to Machu Picchu: Hours, Shifts, and More

 - Citizens of the Andean Community (Peru, Bolivia, Ecuador, Colombia).

-- People with disabilities and war veterans (only for Peruvians) can enter for free.
+- People with disabilities and war veterans (only Peruvians) can also enter for free.

 Advice from people who have been there

-“It is something really amazing, but to see it in front of you with your own eyes surpasses the 10,000 photos you have seen of Machu Picchu, to be in one of its mountains, to see it from above and to have a complete idea of how big it is, tells you why it was chosen as one of the wonders of the modern world.
-A place to take some time and enjoy it, rather feel it I would say.“
+“It is truly amazing, but seeing it in person with your own eyes surpasses any of the 10,000 photos you have seen of Machu Picchu.
+Standing on one of its mountains, viewing it from above and getting a complete sense of how vast it is, is why it was chosen as one of the wonders of the modern world.
+A place to take some time and enjoy it, or rather, feel it, I would say.“